6 Exclusive Southern China Golf Courses on PGA Tours

 The options of golf courses around the Macau region seem endless.
-Here are two impressive courses recommended by one of the more prestigious hotels in the region.
+There are two impressive courses recommended by one of the more prestigious hotels in China.

 1. Macau Golf & Country Club

-Macau Golf & Country Club is only forty minutes away by car from the many grand hotels in Macau.
-The holes are both outstanding and well planned by designer Hiroshima Ikea with a narrow and undulating fairway, a memorable experience for any golfer in spite of one’s score.
+Macau Golf & Country Club is only forty minutes away by car from Macau's many grand hotels.
+The holes are both outstanding and well planned by designer Hiroshima Ikea with a narrow and undulating fairway, a memorable experience for any golfer despite one’s score.
 There is a limited-access for guests, so call in advance for the tee-off time.

 2. Caesars Golf Course

 Caesars Golf Course is only thirty minutes by car from Macau's hotels.
-A fairly flat course designed by T K Pen and manages to keep the attention due to its diversity with dogleg rights, dogleg lefts, and straightaway holes.
-Included is a good mix of short and long holes.
+The course designed by T K Pen is relatively flat.
+The design manages to keep golfers' attention due to its diversity with dogleg rights, dogleg lefts, and straightaway holes.
+Included is a sound mix of short and long holes.

 More golf courses add diversity to your game, yet you’ll need to drive much farther – between forty to eighty minutes from Macau.
 But, the drive is worth it if you want to golf even more with variety.